joshuakilts/The-Office-Markov-Chains/README.md

 sceneDescriptions <- sceneDescriptions[!is.na(sceneDescriptions)]
 ```

-We have saved our actions, so we now need to remove them from the line text
+We have saved our scene descriptions, so we now need to remove them from the line text
 ```
 for (i in 1:length(office$line_text)){
   office[i,1] <-rm_between(office[i,1], "[", "]", extract=F, replacement="")
 }
 ```

-We now make a subset of each character we want (the top 20 were selected).
-We will also make a dataframe of just the top 20 characters.
+We now make a subset of each character we want (20 were selected for this project).
+We will also make a dataframe of these 20 characters.
 ```
 michael <- subset(office,office$speaker=="Michael")
 dwight <- subset(office,office$speaker=="Dwight")